Communication Critical to Aviation Safety Managers Role

 - Safety meetings where feedback is outlined ahead of time.

 The basic fact is that communication doesn’t have to be spontaneous – it can and often should be carefully considered ahead of time.
-The reason for this is that at the moment most of us simply don’t always say what we mean to, or don’t say it as well as we could have if it had been planned.
+The reason is that at the moment we are standing in front of our audience, most of us simply don’t always say what we mean to, or don’t say it as well as we could have if it had been planned.

 1 – Know Your Audience

-One of the most important reasons to be friendly and familiar with all employees in your aviation SMS program is that, often times, effective communication and feedback hinge on knowing whom you are talking to and what their preferences are.
-Often, lack of communication in safety programs is simply a lack of knowing whom you are communicating with.
+One of the most important reasons to be friendly and familiar with all employees in your aviation SMS is that, often times, effective communication and feedback hinge on knowing whom you are talking to and what are their preferences.
+Often, lack of communication in aviation SMS is simply a lack of knowing whom you are communicating with.
 Some employees would rather receive praise in private.
 Some employees may require a more sensitive approach to giving criticism; others may prefer a more direct approach.

 For aviation safety managers, knowing the individual preferences of employees in their safety program will allow them to engage more effectively with individual employees while actually communicating.
 Moreover, they will be able to plan what they want to say and consider how they want to say it, ahead of time.